 On which they received teacher feedback

-In a class focusing on the histology of bone, these exercises required students to identify microscopic bone cell types based on information they had received during an earlier lecture.
+In a class focusing on the histology of bone, these exercises required students to identify microscopic bone cell types on a virtual slide based on information they had received during an earlier lecture.
 In one exercise, students used the annotation tool to mark three types of bone cells (shown below – click the image to view the group annotation layer).

 Setting up the exercise was simple, with a single layer that was shared with students.